bjornmeansbear/lectureScripts/ASustainableDesigner.md

 The message revolved around variants of “include sustainable thinking more authentically in your life (and through your life, into your design practice).”

 a “correct” style may be irrelevant when it comes to what sustainable graphic design should look like.
 Maybe it is just the message that matters.

+What comes to mind when you hear the phrase “sustainable design?”
+Brown paper?
+Soy Ink?
+Bamboo?
+Reuse?
+Is there a particular aesthetic?
+Is there a particular kind of client?
+Is there a particular product?
+Is there a particular visual trope or look or feel?
+How about a particular message?
+A particular manufacturing process?

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±